Skip to content

 The find_iocs takes the following keywords (all of them default to True):

-• parse_domain_from_url (default=True): Whether or not to parse domain names from URLs (e.g. example.com from https://example.com/test)
+• parse_domain_from_url (default=True): Whether or not to parse domain names from URLs (e.g. example.com from https://example.com/test).
+Only applicable when "domains" is in included_ioc_types.

-• parse_domain_from_email_address (default=True): Whether or not to parse domain names from email addresses (e.g. example.com from [email protected])
+• parse_domain_from_email_address (default=True): Whether or not to parse domain names from email addresses (e.g. example.com from [email protected]).
+Only applicable when "domains" is in included_ioc_types.

-• parse_urls_without_scheme (default=True): Whether or not to parse URLs without a scheme (see https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Generic_syntax) (e.g. hightower.space/projects)
+• parse_urls_without_scheme (default=True): Whether or not to parse URLs without a scheme (see https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Generic_syntax) (e.g. hightower.space/projects).
+Only applicable when "urls" or "urls_complete" is in included_ioc_types.

-• parse_imphashes (default=True): Parse import hashes (which look like md5s, but are preceded by 'imphash' or 'import hash')
+• parse_imphashes (default=True): Parse import hashes (which look like md5s, but are preceded by 'imphash' or 'import hash').
+Only applicable when "imphashes" is in included_ioc_types.

-• parse_authentihashes (default=True): Parse authentihashes (which look like sha256s, but are preceded with 'authentihash')
+• parse_authentihashes (default=True): Parse authentihashes (which look like sha256s, but are preceded with 'authentihash').
+Only applicable when "authentihashes" is in included_ioc_types.

 See test_ioc_finder.py for more examples.